Lucsantosg/CloudLogAnalysis/reference/logging_cli.md

   </dd>
 </dl>

-**Note:** The `cf logging status` command reports only the last 2 weeks of logs that are stored in Log Collection when no start and end dates are specified.
+**Note:** The `bx cf logging status` command reports only the last 2 weeks of logs that are stored in Log Collection when no start and end dates are specified.